Higher-speed rail: Malaysia

 The KTM ETS is an inter-city rail service operated by Keretapi Tanah Melayu Berhad utilizing electric multiple units.
 The KTM ETS is the second electric train service to be operated by the Malaysian railway company, after the KTM Komuter service.

-Commencing in August 2010, the ETS is the fastest metre gauge train service in Malaysia and operates along the electrified and double-tracked stretch of the West Coast Line between Gemas and Padang Besar on the Malaysia-Thai border by the Malaysian national railway operator, Keretapi Tanah Melayu.
+Commencing in August 2010, the ETS is the fastest metre gauge train service in Malaysia and operates along the electrified and double-tracked stretch of the West Coast Line between Gemas and Padang Besar on the Malaysia–Thailand border by the Malaysian national railway operator, Keretapi Tanah Melayu.

 The rail service is operated by KTM Intercity Division.
 It was previously operated by ETS Sendirian Berhad, a fully owned subsidiary of Keretapi Tanah Melayu Berhad.
-The operation speed for this train is 140 km/h.
+The operation speed for this train is 140 km/h with the maximum possible speeds for the trains at 160 km/h.

 New Zealand

 Advocacy group Greater Auckland proposed the Regional Rapid Rail initiative in 2017, including tilt trains with a maximum speed of 160 km/h.
 This network would link Auckland with Hamilton, Tauranga and Rotorua.
-In December 2018, the Government of New Zealand committed funding to reintroducing a five-year trial rail service between Papakura in southern Auckland to Hamilton, starting in 2020.
+In December 2018, the government of New Zealand committed funding to reintroducing a five-year trial rail service between Papakura in southern Auckland to Hamilton, starting in 2020.